music-encoding/music-encoding.github.io/community/mei-board/protocols/2018-01-15_Virtual-Board-Meeting.md

 Present: Johannes Kepper, Perry Roland, Kristina Richts, Laurent Pugin, Norbert Dubowy, Ichiro Fujinaga (left early), Benjamin W. Bohl
 Absent: Eleanor Selfridge-Field, Andrew Hankinson

 The constitutional meeting of the *MEI Board* after the *2017 MEI Board Elections* took place on 15 January 2018 at 7 pm UTC via Elluminate.
 In order to establish the Board's capacity to act the roles of the Administrative Chair and the two Technical Co-chairs had to be filled.
-AJohannes Kepper volunteered as Administrative Chair and was reappointed with six approvals and one abstention out of seven votes.
+Johannes Kepper volunteered as Administrative Chair and was reappointed with six approvals and one abstention out of seven votes.
 Andrew Hankinson and Perry Roland were appointed Technical Co-Chairs with broad consent.

 ## Roles